Hollow Knight: The Grimm Troupe expansion

-In the second expansion to Hollow Knight, the Knight lights a "Nightmare Lantern" found hidden in the Howling Cliffs after using the Dream Nail on a masked bug.
-The lantern summons a mysterious group of circus performers to Dirtmouth, who identify themselves as the Grimm Troupe.
-Their leader, Troupe Master Grimm, gives the Knight a quest to collect magic flames throughout Hallownest in order to take part in a "twisted ritual".
-He gives the player the Grimmchild charm, which absorbs the flames into itself, progressing the ritual and allowing the Grimmchild to attack the Knight's enemies.
-Eventually, the Knight must choose to either complete the ritual by fighting Grimm and his powerful Nightmare King form, or prevent the ritual with the help of Brumm, a traitorous troupe member.
+In the second expansion to Hollow Knight, a "Nightmare Lantern" was added to the Howling Cliffs area.
+After striking a masked bug with the Dream Nail, the lantern summons a mysterious group of circus performers to Dirtmouth, who identify themselves as the Grimm Troupe.
+Their leader, Troupe Master Grimm, gives the player a quest to collect magic flames throughout Hallownest in order to take part in a "twisted ritual".
+He gives the player the Grimmchild charm, which absorbs the flames into itself, progressing the ritual and allowing the Grimmchild to attack the player's enemies.
+Eventually, the player must choose to either complete the ritual by fighting Grimm in his powerful Nightmare King form, or prevent the ritual and banish the Grimm Troupe with the help of Brumm, a traitorous troupe member, in the Howling Cliffs.

 Godmaster expansion

-More content was added to Hollow Knight with the fourth and final expansion, Godmaster, in which the Knight can battle harder versions of all of the bosses in the game through a series of challenges.
-The main hub of the expansion is known as Godhome, and is accessed by using the Dream Nail on a new NPC called the Godseeker.
+More content was added to Hollow Knight with the fourth and final expansion, Godmaster, in which the player can battle harder versions of all of the bosses through a series of challenges.
+The main hub of the expansion is known as Godhome.
 Within Godhome are five "pantheons", each being a "boss rush", containing a set of bosses that must all be defeated consecutively without dying.
 The final pantheon, the Pantheon of Hallownest, contains every boss in the game or alternate forms of original bosses.
-If the Knight completes the Pantheon of Hallownest, the Absolute Radiance, a more powerful version of the Radiance, appears, acting as the new final boss.
-Upon defeating it, two unique endings can then be achieved, each involving the destruction of Godhome by a powerful Void creature.
+If the player completes the Pantheon of Hallownest, the Absolute Radiance, a more powerful version of the Radiance, appears, acting as the new final boss.
+Upon defeating her, two unique endings can be achieved in which the player morphs into a powerful Void entity and destroys Godhome.
+The Hollow Knight is subsequently freed and implied to escape the temple, encountering a surprised Hornet.

 Development

-The idea that prompted the creation of Hollow Knight originated in a game jam, Ludum Dare 2013, in which two of the game's developers, Ari Gibson and William Pellen, developed a game called Hungry Knight, in which the character that would later become the Knight kills bugs to stave off starvation.
+The idea that prompted the creation of Hollow Knight originated in a game jam, Ludum Dare 2013, in which two of the game's developers, Ari Gibson and William Pellen, developed a game called Hungry Knight, whose main character's design eventually became the protagonist in Hollow Knight, kills bugs to stave off starvation.
 The game, considered "not very good", used to hold a 1/5 star rating on Newgrounds, but has since increased to 4/5.
 The developers decided to work on another game jam with the theme "Beneath the Surface", but missed the deadline.
 However, the concept gave them the idea to create a game with an underground setting, a "deep, old kingdom", and insect characters.